-Sitemap contains all of your website URLs, so it’s good to tell search engines that these pages exist on your website and you want them in search results.
-Although not used much now-a-days but still recommended in case search engines are unable to find the pages.
+The sitemap contains all of your website URLs, so it’s good to tell search engines that these pages exist on your website and you want them in search results.
+Although not used much nowadays but still recommended in case search engines are unable to find the pages.

 There are many Meta tags available now but most importantly make sure you have a title, description and keyword tag.
-Write your main heading in Meta title tag, a small description about the page in description tag, and few keywords in keyword tag (although less important but still good to use it).
+Write your main heading in the Meta title tag, a small description of the page in the description tag, and few keywords in keyword tag (although less important but still good to use it).

 How to write them